US Food

 Of global greenhouse gas emissions come from animal agriculture.

-The American food system is broken.
+The US food system is broken.
 Factory farming dominates, driven by massive public subsidies and corporate consolidation.
 The consequences — for animals, for public health, for the climate — are enormous and well-documented.

 The movement to reform it has momentum.
-But it's fighting two bottlenecks: not enough money, and not enough of the right people to bring it in.
+But it's fighting two bottlenecks: not enough money, and not enough of the world’s most talented people working to bring it in.
 Farmed animals represent 99% of animals killed in the US, yet the organizations working to protect them receive just 3% of animal charity donations.
 This fellowship addresses both gaps.
 You bring the skills, we train you to fund the work and do it.

 Our Food System Is Reaching Its Limits: It’s Time for a Protein Revolution